-More than a year following the implementation of the Public Procurement Law (PPL), two third of procuring entities (especially municipalities) continue to operate without the establishment of a dedicated unit responsible for procurement operations.
+More than a year following the implementation of the Public Procurement Law (PPL), two third of procuring entities (especially municipalities) continue to operate without the establishment of a dedicated public procurement unit.
+The staffing of this unit shall be determined by a secondary legislation (decree) issued by the Council of Ministers upon the proposal of the competent authority, as per PPL 244/2021 (Art.
+73-2,3,4).

 There is a relatively even split between procuring entities that have designated a "Procurement Officer" and those that haven't.
-There is a need to clarify the newly established function within the Lebanese civil service, the related job description and the set of skills and competencies in order for procuring entities to align designations.
+There is a need to clarify the newly established "public procurement" function within the Lebanese civil service, and to define by secondary legislation, the related job description and the set of skills and competencies in order for procuring entities to align designations, as per PPL 244/2021 (Art.
+73-1).